Study launched into benefits of wild swimming as antidepressant alternative

 Take a swim buddy

-Of course, you don’t have to go the full hog of swimming in ice-covered water to enjoy wild swimming.
-"It by no means needs to be that extreme.
-But if you are going to start open-water swimming, we advise you do so with caution and in the company of someone who is experienced," advises Vicky Allan co-author of The Art of Wild Swimming.
+"If you are going to start open-water swimming, do so with caution and in the company of someone who's experienced," advises Vicky Allan co-author of The Art of Wild Swimming.

 "If you don’t know a swimmer already, then join a local group, a list of which can be found on the Outdoor Swimming Society website."